dojo/docs/dojox/grid/DataGrid.rst

 Layout multiple views by percentage
 -----------------------------------

-Percentages can be used with Grid layout either as view or cell widths, but there is one important tip - explicit view widths are necessary(either in percentage | px | em), e.g.
+Percentages can be used with Grid layout for view or cell width, and there is one important tip - explicit view widths are necessary(either in percentage | px | em), e.g.

 .. code-block :: javascript
   :linenos:

-  var layout =[{/*1st view*/width:'80%', cells:[{name: 'Column 1', field: 'col1', width: "80%"},{name: 'Column 2', field: 'col1', width: "20%"}]},
+  var layout =[{/*1st view*/width:'80%',
+                cells:[{name: 'Column 1', field: 'col1', width: "80%"},{name: 'Column 2', field: 'col1', width: "20%"}]},
   {/*2nd view*/width:'20%',cells:[{name: 'Column 3', field: 'col1'}]}];

 ===============================